 What is Lemongrass?

-Lemongrass: Besides being a delicious citrusy seasoning in Thai cooking, most of us would never guess that this delicious thready grass holds so much healing power inside its fibrous stalks.
+Most of us would never guess that this delicious thready grass holds so much healing power inside its fibrous stalks.
 It is one of my favorite oils and the scent is simply amazing and uplifting.

 The compounds that make up lemongrass essential oil are known to have anti-fungal, insecticidal, antiseptic, and anti-inflammatory properties.